The Smiling, Proud Wanderer: Plot

-In the jianghu (martial artists' community), there is a highly coveted martial arts manual known as the "Bixie Swordplay Manual", which is the heirloom of the Lin family who runs the Fuwei Security Service in Fuzhou.
-The Qingcheng School's leader, Yu Canghai, leads his followers to massacre the Lins and seize the manual, but does not find it.
-Yue Buqun, the leader of the Mount Hua School — a member of the "orthodox" Five Mountains Sword Schools Alliance — saves Lin Pingzhi, the Lin family's sole survivor, accepts him as a disciple and trains him in swordplay.
+In the jianghu, there is a highly-coveted martial arts manual called the Bixie Swordplay Manual which is the heirloom of the Lin family, who runs a private security company in Fuzhou.
+The Qingcheng Sect attacks and massacres the Lins in an attempt to obtain the manual, but it is nowhere to be found.
+Yue Buqun, the leader of the Mount Hua Sect — a member of the "orthodox" Five Mountains Sword Sects Alliance — saves Lin Pingzhi (the sole survivor), takes him as an apprentice, and trains him in swordsmanship.

-The novel's protagonist is Yue Buqun's most senior disciple, Linghu Chong, an orphaned, happy-go-lucky but honourable swordsman who has a penchant for alcoholic drinks.
-He befriends the notorious bandit Tian Boguang and saves Yilin, a nun from the (North) Mount Heng School, from Tian's lecherous advances.
-In the meantime, Liu Zhengfeng of the (South) Mount Heng School announces his decision to leave the jianghu and invites his fellow martial artists to witness his retirement ceremony.
-The event turns into a bloodbath when Zuo Lengchan, the chief of the Mount Song School, and other "orthodox" schools accuse Liu Zhengfeng of being unfaithful to their alliance by befriending Qu Yang, an elder of the "evil" Sun Moon Holy Cult.
-Liu Zhengfeng and Qu Yang are cornered by Zuo Lengchan and his men and eventually commit suicide.
+The novel's protagonist is Yue Buqun's first apprentice, Linghu Chong, a happy-go-lucky but honourable swordsman with a penchant for alcoholic drinks.
+He rescues Yilin, a nun from the (North) Mount Heng Sect, from abduction and assault by the notorious bandit Tian Boguang.
+As a result, the friendless Tian Boguang befriends Chong.
+In the meantime, Liu Zhengfeng of the (South) Mount Heng Sect announces his decision to leave the jianghu and invites his fellow martial artists to witness his retirement ceremony.
+The event turns into a bloodbath when Zuo Lengchan of the Mount Song Sect and other "orthodox" sects accuse Liu Zhengfeng of being unfaithful to their alliance by befriending Qu Yang, an elder of the "unorthodox" Sun Moon Holy Cult.
+Chong sees that Liu Zhengfeng and Qu Yang are in fact close friends and musical partners, but the two are cornered by Zuo Lengchan and his men and commit suicide.
 Before dying, Liu Zhengfeng and Qu Yang give Linghu Chong the score of "Xiaoao Jianghu" ("Laughing Proudly in the Jianghu"), a musical piece they composed together.
 (The Chinese title of the novel comes from the name of this fictional musical piece.)

-Lin Pingzhi's entrance into the Mount Hua School causes Linghu Chong's romantic feelings for Yue Lingshan, Yue Buqun's daughter, to subside because she starts falling in love with Lin Pingzhi.
-At the same time, Linghu Chong's friendship with Tian Boguang leads him into trouble as it is against the Mount Hua School's rules to associate oneself with any jianghu lowlife or person from an "evil" school.
-His master punishes him by making him stay alone for a year in a secluded area on Mount Hua to reflect on his "misdeeds".
-During this time, he discovers carvings of swordplay techniques in a cave, practises them, and unknowingly learns the techniques of the other four sword schools as well as their counters.
-He also encounters Feng Qingyang, a reclusive Mount Hua School swordsman, who teaches him the powerful skill Nine Swords of Dugu.